LixiangZhao98/PointCloud-Visualization-Tool/README.md

 ## Demo1: Read and visualize data
 - Run the demo in `Assets/PointCloud-Visualization-Tool/Scenes/PointCloudVisualization.unity`
 - To switch the dataset, click the corresponding gameobject in hierarchy and change variable `datasets` in the inspector window.
+- Enable `Use_Function_Defined_Yourself` to use the function defined by yourself to generate the data.
+- To add new data files or write your generation functions, please refer to Data section in the following.

 ## Demo2: Kernel Density Estimation
 - Run the demo in `Assets/PointCloud-Visualization-Tool/Scenes/KernelDensityEstimation.unity`